clarkedarkmatter/panoramic-oak/content/pages/platform.md

 ---

 Our sheriff's deputies and police officers work hard to take criminals off the street and keep our community safe, but once someone is in jail, we need to leave them better than we found them.
-Noah will implement an aggressive jail based substance abuse treatment program combined with life skills and vocational job training.
+Noah will implement an aggressive jail-based, substance-abuse and mental health treatment program combined with life skills and vocational job training.

 When offenders rejoin our community, they must have the prospect of employment, stable housing, and a drug free routine in order to interrupt the cycle of criminality.
+Noah will not advocate for any jail expansion that is not specifically designed and purpose built to treat our inmates' mental health and substance abuse issues.

 ## Noah will Root out Violent Criminals and Drug Dealers while Treating the Addict.